lordmulder/Replace/README.txt

-  -e  Enable interpretation of backslash escape sequences in all parameters -f  Force immediate flushing of file buffers (may degrade performance) -b  Binary mode; parameters '<needle>' and '<replacement>' are Hex strings -v  Enable verbose mode; prints additional diagnostic information -t  Run self-test and exit
+  -e  Enable interpretation of backslash escape sequences in all parameters -f  Force immediate flushing of file buffers (may degrade performance) -b  Binary mode; parameters '<needle>' and '<replacement>' are Hex strings -y  Try to overwrite read-only files; i.e. clears the read-only flag -v  Enable verbose mode; print additional diagnostic information to STDERR -t  Run self-test and exit
   -h  Display this help text and exit